THE CREATION OF THE RED RIVER VALLEY

 The potential of our community around 1872 was immense – railroads, saw mills, flouring mills and brick yards began to be built.
-And throughout the 1880’s and 1890’s, our town began to emerge.
-Railroad trade, lumber and agricultural settlement during these early days allowed our town to exist.
-The railroad boomed as it passed through Crookston and land sales attracted large numbers of settlers.
+Throughout the 1880’s and 1890’s, our town began to emerge with railroad trade, lumber and agricultural settlements that allowed our town to exist.
+The railroad boomed as it passed through Crookston with land sales attracting a large number of settlers.
 The St. Paul and Pacific Railroad extended their line north, crossing the Red Lake River.
 Now with eight railway lines, Crookston was a railway center reaching directly to St. Paul, Minneapolis, Duluth, Winnipeg, and across North Dakota.
-The town was prospering.
-Steamboats began to travel up the river bringing supplies and early pioneers.
-The crude log buildings gave way to more modern brick structures, streets were improved.
-Logging operations comprised a significant portion of business.
+The town began to prosper once steamboats started traveling up the river bringing supplies and early pioneers.
+The crude log buildings gave way to more modern brick structures as streets were improved considering the various logging operations that comprised a significant portion of business.
 The untouched prairies soon became fertile farms and Crookston became the center of commerce.
-Operas and plays busted through the Grand Opera House, the Crookston Band performed concerts on the streets throughout the summer months.
-And clubs, societies, and various literary and musical circles were formed as the city continued to grow.
+Operas and plays busted through the Grand Opera House while the Crookston Band performed concerts on the streets throughout the summer months.
+As the city continued to grow, countless clubs, societies, literary and musical circles were formed paving way to the years to come.

-The place once known as “The Crossing” in 1872 and “Queen City” in 1879 that had only boosted grated streets, a jail and a few plank sidewalk, has come to a place in time where the growing city needs to be renamed.
-The community proved to be indecisive as it was suggested that the town carry the surname of the first major and railroad surveyor who was known as Mr. Davis.
-Another proposal came to be to honor Colonel William Crook, a rugged solider, railroad builder and pathfinder.
-And according to legend and a toss of coin, we came to be known as we now are.
+The place once known as “The Crossing” in 1872 and “Queen City” in 1879 that had only boosted grated streets, jails, and a few plank sidewalks, has come to a place in time where the growing city needs to be renamed.
+As the community stood indecisive, suggestions that the town carry the surname of the first major and railroad surveyor who was known as Mr. Davis were mentioned.
+Another proposal came about to honor Colonel William Crook, a rugged solider, railroad builder and pathfinder.
+However, according to legend and a toss of coin, we came to be known as we now are: the City of Crookston.

-As rail transportation declined in the 1940’s, so did the central business district, although much of it has remained.
-It is a far cry from the settlement of tents and tarpapered shanties known as ‘The Crossing” and the grated streets and plank sidewalks of “Queen City” to the present city of Crookston.
-The reality was that times had changed our town that was once the largest city on the Minnesota side of the Red River Valley.
-But today, our streets remind us of the changes that have occurred since those times.
-The first boom our city saw from 1878 to 1882 had left behind significant buildings from the times.
-But through the years, those beautiful buildings have seen some significant changes and demolition.
-Fire has taken a few, notably the Opera Block on South main Street but many storefronts have been remodeled over the years and currently hose unique businesses and shopping.
-Still today, the Crookston Historic Commercial District remains the largest concentration of late nineteenth and early twentieth century commercial structures in northwestern Minnesota’s Red River Valley.
+As rail transportation declined in the 1940’s, so did the central business district although much of it has remained.
+It is a far cry from the settlement of tents and tarpapered shanties known as ‘The Crossing”, grated streets and plank sidewalks of “Queen City”, to the present city of Crookston.
+Reality was that times had changed our town that was once the largest city on the Minnesota side of the Red River Valley.
+Today, our streets remind us of the changes that have occurred since those times.
+From the first boom our city saw during 1878 to 1882 several significant buildings were left behind from the times.
+Through the years, those beautiful buildings have seen some significant changes and demolition.
+Several instances like fire has taken a few buildings, notably the Opera Block on South Main Street but many storefronts have been remodeled over the years and currently house unique businesses and shopping.
+Even today, Crookston’s Historic Commercial District remains the largest concentration of late nineteenth and early twentieth century commercial structures in northwestern Minnesota’s Red River Valley.
 Since 1985, this historic district has remained on the National Register of Historical Places.
-All have substantial remnants of their original structures and today it continues as we strive to preserve of past and look forward into the future.
+Although most of the buildings have substantial remnants of their original structures, today, each building continues as we strive to preserve our past and look forward into the future.

 CROOKSTON’S HISTORIC COMMERCIAL DISTRICT

 During the early period, most of Crookston’s stone and brick buildings were constructed.
-Crookston’s central business district has remained largely intact since the decline of rail transportation in the 1940’s Fire has taken some buildings, notably the Opera Block in South Main Street.
-The Wrecking ball has taken others, most recently the Palace/Wayne Hotel which was located on the corner of North Main St.and 2nd St. Most of the storefronts have been remodeled over the years, but all have substantial remnants of their original structures.
+Crookston’s central business district has remained largely intact since the decline of rail transportation in the 1940’s.
+While fire has taken some buildings most notably the Opera Block in South Main Street awrecking ball has taken several others such as the Palace/Wayne Hotel which was located on the corner of North Main St.and 2nd St. Since this disastrous loss, most of the storefronts have been remodeled over the years, but all the buildings still retain substantial remnants of their original structures.